Lampides boeticus: Taxonomy

 This species was first described by Carl Linnaeus in 1767 and was initially named Papilio boeticus.

 Distribution

 This species can be found in Europe, Africa, South and Southeast Asia, and Australia.
 It is also found in the Hawaiian islands.
-In New Zealand this species is regarded as being self introduced as was first observed in November 1965.
+It is also found in the Maldives.In New Zealand this species is regarded as being self introduced as was first observed in November 1965.

 Habitat

 This species inhabits the edge of forests, mountain meadows and hot flowery places at an elevation up to 2700 m above sea level.